adriangb/scikeras/docs/source/advanced.rst

 If you find that your target is classified as ``"multiclass-multioutput"`` or ``"unknown"``, you will have to implement your own data processing routine.

-For a complete examples implementing custom data processing, see the multi-input and multi-output examples in the :ref:`tutorials` section.
+For a complete examples implementing custom data processing, see the examples in the :ref:`tutorials` section.

 Routed parameters